-- You have people’s attention in the way that you don’t have with a sales page.
+- You get people’s attention in a way that you don’t have with a sales page.

 - You can teach content that sets up the sale in a very natural way.

 Evergreen webinars are even more effective because you’re presenting content that remains relevant.
 Also, it gives you more free time because you are not present during it.

 It’s not enough just to record an amazing webinar.
 Your goal is to get it in front of as many people as possible from your target audience and to get those people to your sales page to buy your product.
 The best way to do that is through an automated webinar funnel.

 A webinar funnel contains all the steps you need to set up so that people who see your webinar ad and/or landing page actually watch the webinar and then go on to buy your product.

 Having a good webinar sales funnel in place is the best way to: